 The salad for eyes is not only heavenly in taste, but has rich sources of vitamin A, vitamin C, fiber and is extremely low on calories which helps to improve blood sugar levels, lowers blood pressure, bad fats, and increases your immunity and fights those unwanted infections.
 A bonus; the salad is also rich in good carbs which gives you the energy and B complex vitamins for optimized cellular function.
 You can also find lutein and zeaxanthin in:

 Don’t forget that it is important to look away from the screen at regular intervals – at least once every hour.
 It also helps if you could do a few eye exercises while you’re away from the screen for example by focusing on something in the distance for about 20 seconds.
 This gives your eyes a chance to change position and relax the eye muscles, ultimately helping ward off eye fatigue and strain.
 Always remember to make a conscious effort to blink more to keep your eyes moist and hydrated.

-Adding supplements in your daily diet is crucial because you receive so many benefits that are not possible to get through the food we eat.
+Adding supplements like healthy salad recipe for eyes in your daily diet is crucial because you receive so many benefits that are not possible to get through the food we eat.
 Setu Eye Max has 20 times more lutein and zeaxanthin than natural foods and also contains bilberry.
 You can also click the link below to find out more about eye care & eye health.